 Gorillas in UgandaOctober 21, 2019 in Uganda ⋅ ⛅ 22 °C

-So, after much deliberation about the substantial costs involved in seeing the gorillas, here we are: heading into the gloriously-named Bwindi Impenetrable Forest.
+So, after much deliberation about the substantial costs involved in seeing the gorillas (and getting our permits arranged last minute through the manager of our accommodation one day in advance), here we are: heading into the gloriously-named Bwindi Impenetrable Forest.
 This is home to a significant population of the tragically rare mountain gorilla.

 At 7am, we gather at the reception centre, where we are treated to a traditional dance by a local women’s group.
 We are also briefed about our gorilla encounter.
 The rangers stress that although the chances of seeing the apes is high, they are wild animals, so it is not guaranteed.
 They also tell us what we should and shouldn’t do during our encounter.
 Most importantly, we should never, ever run, no matter what happens.
 If we are threatened by a gorilla, we should act submissive.
 I naïvely dismiss this as standard health and safety talk, but it will turn out to be very prescient advice.